kallebelins/semantic-kernel-graph-docs/docs/examples/chain-of-thought.md

     logger: logger)
 {
     BacktrackingEnabled = true,
-    MaxBacktrackAttempts = 3,
+    // Note: MaxBacktrackAttempts and BacktrackStrategy are illustrative
-    BacktrackStrategy = BacktrackStrategy.AlternativeApproach,
+    // and may be implemented at the validator/backtracking layer.
     MinimumStepConfidence = 0.8
 };

-// The node will automatically retry with different approaches
+// The node will attempt backtracking when validation confidence falls
-// when confidence falls below the threshold
+// below the configured threshold (if backtracking support is enabled).
 ```

 ### 4. Performance and Cache Demonstration